Whether you’re ready to race or joining the cheering committee, you can catch the Bank of America Chicago Marathon all across the city every October.

 When does the Chicago Marathon start?

 The marathon starts in waves, beginning at the official start line in Grant Park.
-Here’s a sample of a typical year’s schedule:
+Here are the official start times for the 2025 Chicago Marathon:

 Marathon Wheelchair Start (men): 7:20 a.m.